CFG-Fullstack-1-Group-1/Library-Book-Ordering/homework/week_2/homework_week_2.md

 The full wireframe flowcart is available above.
 However, there is a breakdown below.

 ## Users
-We have considered two types of users for this product, based on the information provided in the (project outline.)[https://github.com/CFG-Fullstack-1-Group-1/Library-Book-Ordering/blob/main/homework/week_1/homework_week_1.md]:
+We have considered two types of users for this product, based on the information provided in the [project outline](https://github.com/CFG-Fullstack-1-Group-1/Library-Book-Ordering/blob/main/homework/week_1/homework_week_1.md):
 - Librarians: These indviduals will be able to search and place orders for books.
 They can also manually fill out a form for self-published or unavailble books.
 - Sales Team: These individual will be able to view the current orders to see any book details to authorise and then order (if authorised).